Guinean Mangroves

 States: Senegal, The Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Côte d’Ivoire

 One of the largest populations of the West African Manatee, sometimes known as the “forgotten” sirenian, in Africa is found in Guinea-Bissau in this ecoregion.
-Mangrove forests, wetlands, and river systems harbour the mysterious creature.
-They are threatened by human activity including illegal hunting for their meat and occasionally for their skin, bones and oil for use in traditional medicines and rituals.
+Mangrove forests, wetlands, and river systems harbor the mysterious creature.
+They are threatened by human activity, including illegal hunting for their meat and occasionally for their skin, bones, and oil for use in traditional medicines and rituals.
 More recent threats include dams, deforestation of mangroves for firewood, and the destruction of wetlands for agriculture and coastal development.

-The flagship species if the Guinean Mangroves ecoregion is the West African manatee.
-Image credit: Creative Commons
+The flagship species of the Guinean Mangroves ecoregion is the West African manatee.

-The Guinean Mangroves are located in western Africa, and encompass mangrove stands along the coastlines of Senegal, Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, and Côte d’Ivoire.
-Temperatures range from 15o and 28ºC in the north to between 23ºC and 32ºC in Guinea.
-Annual rainfall varies greatly, from as low as 95 mm in the Senegal River Delta, to approximately 9,000 mm in Sierra Leone.
+The Guinean Mangroves are located in western Africa and encompass mangrove stands along the coastlines of Senegal, Gambia, Guinea-Bissau, Guinea, Sierra Leone, Liberia, and Côte d’Ivoire.
+Temperatures range from 15°C and 28°C in the north to between 23°C and 32°C in Guinea.
+Annual rainfall varies greatly, from as low as 95 mm in the Senegal River Delta to approximately 9,000 mm in Sierra Leone.
 High freshwater inputs during the wet season reduce salinity levels.
 During the dry season, the marine influence is more widespread and reaches farther inland.

 Although no bird species are restricted to this ecoregion, it supports many species, including large numbers of migratory waterbirds that use the mangrove areas seasonally during their migrations between the Palearctic and Afrotropical realms.
-A common fish species that occurs in the mangroves is Atlantic mudskipper, although other fish species are also present in the estuaries.
-Sea turtles also use this habitat, including olive ridley turtle, loggerhead turtle, and green turtle.
+A common fish species that occurs in the mangroves is the Atlantic mudskipper, although other fish species are also present in the estuaries.
+Sea turtles also use this habitat, including olive ridley turtles, loggerhead turtles, and green turtles.

-The largest stands of mangrove in this ecoregion are found in the Casamance Delta and the Saloum River in Senegal, and the Gambia River in the Gambia.
-Protected areas containing mangroves include Delta du Saloum in Senegal, which is 730 km2 in area and the Basse-Casamance (50 km2).
+The largest stands of mangroves in this ecoregion are found in the Casamance Delta, the Saloum River in Senegal, and the Gambia River in the Gambia.
+Protected areas containing mangroves include Delta du Saloum in Senegal, which is 730 km2 in area, and the Basse-Casamance (50 km2).
 Others include Lagoa de Cufada ramsar site (391 km2), Varela National Park, Rio Cacheu Mangroves Natural Park, and Bijagos Archipelago Biosphere Reserve in Guinea-Bissau, Iles Ehotile National Park (5.5 km2) in Côte d’Ivoire, Tanbi Wetland Complex in Gambia, Iles Tristao Ramsar site in Guinea, Sierra Leone River Estuary Ramsar Site in Sierra Leone, and Lake Piso Multiple Sustainable Use Reserve in Liberia.

 Dam construction also interferes with the hydrological regime, such as the Diama Dam in the Senegal estuary.
 In Côte d’Ivoire, the reduction of freshwater inputs allows the sea swell to deposit sand, sufficient to obstruct access between the lagoons and the sea.
-Other threats include aquaculture which leads to eutrophication of water, destruction of mangrove trees, and pollution.
-Additionally, the management of mangroves is embedded under wider environmental legislation preventing effective protection of the ecosystem.
+Other threats include aquaculture, which leads to water eutrophication, the destruction of mangrove trees, and pollution.
+Additionally, the management of mangroves is embedded under wider environmental legislation, preventing effective protection of the ecosystem.

 1. Burgess, N., Hales, J.A., Underwood, E., Dinerstein, E., Olson, D., Itoua, I., Schipper, J., Ricketts, T. and Newman, K. 2004.
 Terrestrial ecoregions of Africa and Madagascar: a conservation assessment.
 Island Press.